caneveryoneusetemp/caneveryoneuse_tool/documentation/json/template.md

 ###### success_criteria
 The link to the success criterion for further information

-### manual testing
-Contains the same properties as axe

 ## Feedback
 The template is work in progress.
 If you have improvements, please share with the group.